-I accept firearm transfers from out of state FFL licensed dealers and internet auctions.
+I accept firearm transfers from out of state FFL licensed dealers and private sellers who list on the internet gun auction websites.
 I can accept transfers for customers who live in the western and northwestern regions of Virginia, and eastern West Virginia, that wish to purchase firearms from internet dealers and auctions.
 I charge $20.00 per firearm transfer fee, which includes the $2.00 Virginia resident or $5.00 non-resident NIC background check fee.

-After you make payment arrangements for the purchase of the firearm with the seller, send me the seller's name, address, email, fax number, and phone number.
+After you make payment arrangements for the purchase of the firearm with the seller, send me the seller's name, email, fax number, and/or phone number.
 I will send the seller a signed copy of my FFL.
-They will then send the firearm you purchased to my shop.
+The seller will then send the firearm you purchased to my shop.
 When your firearm arrives I will contact you to set up a time for you to come to my shop to do the Federal and State background check paperwork and pick up your firearm.

 Limit on number of firearms to be transferred.

 Transfer customers will be limited to 5 firearms and/or 30 days from shipment arrival to pickup, whichever comes first.
 Beyond 5 firearms and/or 30 days storage I will refuse to issue any more FFL copies for that particular customer until the firearms currently stored in my shop have been picked up.
 I simply do not have room in my shop to warehouse a large number of firearms transfers before pickup by the customer.